 Just like any other country, Indonesia (and Bali) does still have active cases of Coronavirus, so we suggest you take all the necessary precautions that you would in any other country.
 Saying that, Bali is blessed with lots of outdoor spaces, breezy private villas and secluded beaches, so social distancing is just part of normal Bali life!
 So the simple answer is yes, Bali is still safe for those who are vaccinated, fit, healthy and following correct hygiene and social distancing procedures.
 And if you want to be extra precautious?
 Book your stay in a CHSE hotel or resort, all of which meet the ‘Cleanliness, Health, Safety, and Environmental Sustainability’ protocols in Indonesia.

 10. What is the current Coronavirus situation like in Bali?

 The situation is changing daily, but you can track Indonesia-specific statistics here, and you can also follow the Bali Covid-19 Update Facebook group for daily (and accurate) updates.
 You can also read our full guide to Coronavirus in Bali here.

 11. Do I need to collect my visa from an embassy?

 No. You will receive your e-visa via email, so you no longer need to visit the Indonesian embassy in your country.

-9. Can I book my flight before getting my visa?
+12. Can I book my flight before getting my B211 visa?

-Yes, you’ll need to book your return flight before you apply for visa, since this is one of the requirements when applying.
-Once your visa is approved, you have 90 days to enter the country, leaving you plenty of time to print your e-visa, arrange your health insurance and also get your PCR swab test results (3x 24 hours prior to arrival) before jumping on your flight to Indonesia.
+Yes, however, you’ll need to ensure that you have at least two weeks before flying to prepare all the required documents and to process your B211 visa.
+We recommend getting your visa first, just in case there are any delays.
+Once your B211 visa is approved, you’ll have 90 days to enter the country, meaning you have plenty of time to print your e-visa, arrange your flights, book your hotel and purchase health insurance, all before jumping on your flight to Indonesia.
 The only thing left to do?
 Pack your bags and dust off your passport!

 See you in Bali soon!